brabect1/sta_basics_course/doc/sta_basics_course.rst

 A ball and a hill (source [Golson2014]_, attributed to [Wakerly87]_).
 On each side of the hill the ball is in a stable state, left or right, logic 0 or logic 1.
 Flipping a flop is like "kicking" the ball up the hill.
-Stabilizing the flop's input outside its setup/hold window is like kicking hard enough to let the ball pass over the hill top and fall on the other side, in the other logic state.
+Stabilizing the flop's input outside its setup/hold window is like kicking hard enough to let the ball pass over the hill top and land on the other side, in the other logic state.
 While entering the setup/hold window and getting closer to the clock edge, the kick intensity decreases; close to the clock edge the kick is so weak that the ball does not even get to the top (i.e. lands back where it was and the flop does not flip).
 Somewhere in between, there will be a kick intensity that makes the ball reach